PX4/PX4-Devguide/en/tutorials/land_detector.md

 The complete set of parameters is available in the *QGroundControl* parameter editor under the `LNDMC` prefix.
 The key parameters that might differ per airframe are these:

 * [MPC_THR_HOVER](../advanced/parameter_reference.md#MPC_THR_HOVER) - the hover throttle of the system \(in percent, default is 50%\).
-It is important to set this correctly as not only it does it make the altitude control more accurate, but it also ensures correct land detection.
+It is important to set this correctly as not only does it make the altitude control more accurate, but it also ensures correct land detection.
 A racer or a big camera drone without payload mounted might need a much lower setting \(e.g. 35%\).
 * [MPC_THR_MIN](../advanced/parameter_reference.md#MPC_THR_MIN) - the overall minimum throttle of the system.
 This should be set to enable a controlled descent.
 * [LNDMC_THR_RANGE](../advanced/parameter_reference.md#LNDMC_THR_RANGE) - this is a scaling factor to define the range between min and hover throttle that gets accepted as landed.
   Example: If the minimum throttle is 0.1, the hover throttle is 0.5 and the range is 0.2 \(20%\), then the highest throttle value that counts as landed is: `0.1 + (0.5 - 0.1) * 0.2 = 0.18`.